yeonjaepark/pug-workshop/README.md

 This installs the package globally so the node-modules file is no longer needed.

 ## Start a Pug File
-We will be working in a .pug file, so let's create the file in templates.
+We will be working in a .pug file, so let's create a index.pug file!

 :computer: Create an index pug file.
 ```